Nissan Micra: Nissan March Bolero A30 by Autech

 To commemorate their 30th anniversary in 2016, Nissan's skunkworks division, Autech, built a limited run of 30 Nissan March Autech Bolero models called the "A30."
 The goal was to create "a wolf in sheep's clothing."
 Development began in 2014 by Autech Japan's in-house Chigasaki skunkworks club, "Wakuwaku Motors;" a group of volunteer Autech employees who work after hours on special projects.

-The Bolero R uses the powertrain from Nissan's Note Rider, as it used a larger variant of the HR engine that was also already in use in the Japanese-market March.
-The gearbox used would be a five-speed, close ratio manual.
-The car used some bespoke parts, components from the production March NISMO, and some aftermarket parts such as Öhlins adjustable dampers, with a reinforced and lightened chassis.
-The production version, named "Bolero A30," was announced in late 2015 as a limited run model.
+The project mule, named Bolero R, utilized a larger HR engine from Nissan's Note Rider as a base for testing and developing the production powertrain for the A30.
+Meanwhile, the gearbox used was the same five-speed close ratio manual found in the then March NISMO.
+The Bolero R used a variety of bespoke parts (such as the body kit and wheels), off the shelf parts from the Nismo/Autech catalogue, and aftermarket components (such as Öhlins adjustable dampers).
+The production version, named "Bolero A30," was announced in late 2015 as a limited run model, and closely mirrors the Bolero R, albeit with a few minor changes.

 The A30 features houndstooth Recaro LX-F IM110 front cloth seats, a leather steering wheel, bespoke gauges with a higher redline and top speed than the standard March Bolero, and a piano black shift knob.
-Otherwise, there are no other material differences, regarding the interior, between the A30 and the standard car.
-As for the exterior, the A30 features 90mm wide fender flares to accommodate 205/45ZR16 Michelin Pilot Sport 3s tires, larger 16' Enkei wheels, different front and rear bumpers, an Autech rear spoiler, and the Bolero grill.
+Otherwise, there are no other material differences, regarding the interior, between the A30 and the standard Bolero.
+As for the exterior, the A30 features 90mm wide fender flares to accommodate 205/45ZR16 Michelin Pilot Sport 3s tires, larger 16' Enkei wheels, different front and rear bumpers, an Autech rear spoiler, and the Bolero grille.
 All of the 30 examples were painted in the same Night Veil Purple colour.